Muscle–eye–brain disease: Genetic test

 Genetic test can analyze the genome of infants for confirmation of the specific genetic mutation.
 Mutation in the POMGNT1 is the determinant in the diagnosis of MEB.
 Several mutations like [c.1539+1G→A], [c.879+5G→T] are the prevalent nucleotide change found in affected people.
 The commonly used practices collect fetal DNA by chronic villus sampling, followed by linkage analysis and direct sequencing to conclude the POMGNT1 gene sequence.

 The genome determination helps to distinguish other congenital muscular dystrophies before and after birth.
 However, only some laboratories provide prenatal genetic test to screen for MEB.

 Medical imaging

-A brain MRI showing lissencephaly (smooth brain) with ventriculomegaly.
+Brain MRI of the patients with muscle-eye-brain disease.
+MRI shows frontal lobe micropolygyria, abnormal white-matter signals in the bilateral frontal region, dysplasia of the brainstem and cerebellum, and cerebellar cysts with abnormal white matter signals.

 MEB can be diagnosed with medical imaging by the shared patterns of brain structural abnormalities.
 Common practice includes magnetic resonance imaging (MRI) and computerized tomography (CT).
 They can show the enlargement of ventricle, absence or degeneration of septum pellucidum, pachygyric symptoms, abnormalities in corpus collosum, lissencephaly.
 Fetal MRI and ultrasound are used as a prenatal diagnostic tool if needed to screen for the disease.
 Observation like general structural malformation in the third trimester suggests congenital muscular dystrophy.
 Further diagnostic test is required to make confirmation.

 Clinically, MRI is preferred over CT scan for its ability to reveal the neuron migration more precisely.
 The result obtained from CT scan is limited to the size of ventricles and location of white matter whereas only MRI can provide information on cortical problems.